jimmynotjim/Alfred-Eject-Disks/README.md

 # Eject Disks Alfred Extension

-As is, this extension will eject all external disks using the keyword 'eject'.
+As is, this extension will eject all external disks using the keyword `eject`.

 [Alfred](http://www.alfredapp.com/) currently only allows you to eject entire volumes.